 They offer 12 language courses: French, Hindi, Spanish, Arabic, German, Italian, Japanese, Korean, Portuguese, Mandarin, English (for Spanish speakers) and even American Sign Language.

 There is a even a free version that you can get with Lifetime Membership to test out whether their language learning system is right for you.
-You can read reviews and get more information by clicking the link below:
+You can read reviews and get more information by clicking the links on the sidebar.

 Recommendations for the Best Language Learning Software